superbet-group/vite-plugin-esm-federation/packages/lib/README.md

 ```

 This ensures a **single, shared React instance** across all microfrontends, preventing the common "multiple React instances" error and reducing bundle sizes.

-### Vite v6+ Compatibility

-This plugin has been updated to work seamlessly with Vite v6+, which introduced changes to how dependencies are resolved and chunked.
-The plugin now:

-- Correctly handles shared dependencies in Vite v6+'s new dependency resolution system
-- Prevents module resolution errors like `Failed to resolve module specifier "react-dom"`
-- Maintains backward compatibility with Vite v4 and v5

-No configuration changes are required when upgrading from older Vite versions.

 ## Using expressions to resolve remotes